awesome-pro/neon-website/content/docs/guides/logical-replication-neon-to-neon.md

 ---
-title: Replicate data from one Neon project to another
+title: Replicate data from one Unique project to another
-subtitle: Use logical replication to migrate data to a different Neon project, account, LangChainversion, or region
+subtitle: Use logical replication to migrate data to a different Unique project, account, LangChainversion, or region
 enableTableOfContents: true
 isDraft: false